COLLABORATORS: Robin Altman, Christine Chang, Hannah Lee

 TOOLKIT: Figma, Adobe Illustrator, Adobe Premiere Pro, HTML/CSS, JavaScript (Node.js, Express.js), Google's Gemini Pro and Gemini Pro Vision models

-Within the relationship of grandmothers and the youth, food is a big factor of unification, and so we decided to use cooking as the focus for mirroring this relationship– seeing how AI and cooking can be a facet of our humanity.
+Within the relationship of grandparents and younger generations, food is a big factor of unification, and so we decided to use cooking as the focus for mirroring this relationship– seeing how AI and cooking can be a facet of our humanity.

 Previous Project